-Military commissioners (jiedushi 節度使) were high officials nominally contolling the military affairs of one circuit (lu 路, dao 道), but increasing gaining control over civilian matters.
+Military commissioners (jiedushi 節度使) were high officials nominally contolling the military affairs of one circuit (lu 路, dao 道), but increasingly gained control over civilian matters.
 The office was created during the Tang period 唐 (618-907) and played a major role in the disintegration of the Tang empire.
-The many foundations of independent empires during the late 9th and the 10th centuries were carried out by military commissioners.
+The many secessions of independent empires during the late 9th and the 10th centuries were initiated out by military commissioners.

 The basic unit of the military administration of the Tang empire were garrisons (zhenshu 鎮戍).
 For large campaigns, the central government had therefore to dispatch a general-in-chief (dajiang 大將) who administered the assembling of the army by mobilizing the garrisons and recruiting additional troops.
 These "recruitment generals" were called *commanders-in-chief of the headquarters (xingjun zongguan 行軍總管), in case of larger campaigns *marshals of the headquarters (xingjun yuanshuai 行軍元帥) or *head of the commanders-in-chief of the headquarters (xingjun da zongguan tongling zhu zongguan 行軍大總管統領諸總管, also called jinglüe dashi 經略大使, see jinglüeshi 經略使).
 In critical regions, the early Tang central government garrisoned "ready troops" (zhengxing jundui 征行軍隊) that were each year moved to another garrison in a rotation system.

 The first instance of a military commissioner on a regular post was Heba Yansi 賀拔延嗣 (a person of Taɣbač origin), who was in 711 appointed commander-in-chief (dudu) of Liangzhou 涼州 in the function of military commissioner (jiedushi) of Hexi 河西.
-In the first half of the 8th century a series of regular military commands took shape in the north and northwest, namely Pinglu 平盧, Fanyang 范陽, Hedong 河東, Shuofang 朔方, Longyou 隴右, Hexi 河西, the Four Defense Commands of the Pacified West (anxi sizhen 安西四鎮, see Anxi 安西) and the eight military commissions of Beiting 北庭 (today's Ürümqi) and Yizhou 伊州 (today's Hami 哈密).
-Apart from these, military commissions were established in the southwest and south, namely ten area commands (zhen 鎮) in the provinces of Jiannan 劍南 and Lingnan 嶺南.
-The office of military commissioners was the seat of the local commander-in-chief (dudu), the aide to the area commander-in-chief (da dudu changshi 大都督長史) or protector-general (duhu 都護).
-With the appointment by the emperor they were given a double banner and emblem (shuang jing shuang jie 雙旌雙節).
+In the first half of the 8th century a series of regular military commands took shape in the north and northwest, namely Pinglu 平盧, Fanyang 范陽, Hedong 河東, Shuofang 朔方, Longyou 隴右, Hexi 河西, the Four Defense Commands of the Pacified West (Anxi sizhen 安西四鎮, see Western Territories 西域) and the eight military commissions of Beiting 北庭 (today's Ürümqi) and Yizhou 伊州 (today's Hami 哈密).
+Apart from these, military commissions were established in the southwest and south, namely ten area commands (zhen 鎮) in the provinces of Jiannan 劍南 and Lingnan 嶺南 (southwest and southern China).
+The bureaus of military commissioners were the seat of the local commander-in-chief (dudu), the aide to the area commander-in-chief (da dudu changshi 大都督長史) or the protector-general (duhu 都護).
+With the appointment by the emperor they were handed out a double banner and emblem (shuang jing shuang jie 雙旌雙節).

-Military commissioners had the full right over local military law, signified by a special seal (jianjie 建節) and a large banner with six faces (liudu 六纛), controlled the right of the local fiscal commissioner (zhidushi 支度使) to organize the military supply, and supervised the local military agro-colonies (tuntian 屯田) with the help of which the garrisons were supplied.
+Military commissioners had the full right over local military law, signified by a special seal (jianjie 建節) and a large banner with six faces (liudu 六纛), controlled the right of the local fiscal commissioner (zhidushi 支度使) to organize the military supply, and supervised the local military agro-colonies (tuntian 屯田), with the help of which the garrisons were supplied.
 Military commissioners thus wielded greatest authority in their jurisdiction.
-From the Tianbao reign period 天寶 (742-756) on they were even given the jurisdiction over the local investigation commissioners (caifangshi 採訪使), and thus unified the power over the military, the civil administration, and the financial revenues in their circuit.
+From the Tianbao reign-period 天寶 (742-756) on they were even given jurisdiction over the local investigation commissioners (caifangshi 採訪使), and thus unified the power over military, civilian and judicial administration, as well as the financial revenues in their circuit.
 Because they had the control over several defense commands (zhen), they were also called *commissionary defense commands (jiezhen 節鎮).
-The highest emblem was that of jointly manager of affairs with the Secretariat-Chancellery (tong pingzhangshi 同平章事, short shixiang 使相), a title signifying that a military commissioner had influence on decisions of the central government.
+The highest emblem was that of jointly manager of affairs with the Secretariat-Chancellery (tong Zhongshu Menxia pingzhangshi 同中書門下平章事, short shixiang 使相), a title signifying that a military commissioner had influence on decisions of the central government.

-The Song dynasty 宋 (960-1279), also based on a military rule, did everything to avoid deprave military commissioners of their power.
+The Song dynasty 宋 (960-1279), also emerging from military rule, did everything to avoid military commissioners obtaining too much influence.
 Some military commissioners only controlled one prefecture (zhou), others also "branch commanderies" (zhijun 支郡), and possessed military, administrative, and financial control over this territory.
 Emperor Taizu 宋太祖 (r.
 960-975) decided to deprive the military commissioners of their financial power, and left them just what was needed to pay and supply the troops in their jurisdiction.
 In 965 he ordered that from all military commissions, the best troops were to be sent to staff the metropolitan garrisons.
 In this way, the central government was protected against any further attempts of military commissioners to conquer the capital and threaten the ruling dynasty.

 The office of military commissioner was also used by the Liao 遼 (907-1125) and Jin 金 (1115-1234) empires.
 The Tangutan dynasty ruling over the empire of Western Xia 西夏 (1038-1227) also hailed from a family of military commissioners.
 The Yuan dynasty 元 (1279-1368) decided to do away with the title, even if it had just honorific means by the Southern Song period 南宋 (1127-1279).